ModelingSolver/OMEGA-AI-POC/Roadmap.md

 NB — March 2026
 We are pushing the limits of what we have.
 Aging hardware, bare minimum resources.
 This project now carries more than just me — people believe in it, people count on it.
 We don't let go.
 Strength and resilience. 💪❤️

+🛠 Roadmap v2.1 (Immediate Fixes)

+    Cosine Similarity Deduplication: Integration of a similarity threshold prior to LT (Long-Term) insertion to ensure a "High Signal" database and prevent data redundancy.

+    Unified DB Stream: Migration to a single JSON/SQLite stream to eliminate state divergence between testing environments and production usage.

+    "Greffier" (Summarizer) Optimization: Refinement of summarization prompts to minimize token generation and reduce inference latency.